 Advertise Lake Vacation Rentals

 Congress authorized Guntersville Reservoir for flood control, navigation, and hydropower generation.
-Recreation, water supply, and fish and wildlife habitat enhancement are additional benefits of this beautiful reservoir.
-Because Lake Guntersville is part of the Tennessee River navigation channel, water levels fluctuate only two feet between maximum summer pool and lower winter pool.
-The TVA built two locks on Guntersville Reservoir to handle river traffic.
+Recreation, water supply, and fish and wildlife habitat enhancement are added benefits.
+Part of the Tennessee River navigation channel, water levels fluctuate just two feet between maximum summer pool and lower winter pool.
+The TVA built two locks on the reservoir to handle river traffic.

-Copyright © 2007-2016 Lakelubbers LLC.
+Copyright © 2007-2021 Lakelubbers LLC.
 All Rights Reserved.